sourcegraph/sourcegraph-public-snapshot/doc/admin/management_console.md

 The self-signed TLS certificate in use ensures that your interaction with the management console cannot be sniffed via [MITM attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
 If desired, you can configure the management console to use your own TLS certificates (but you do not need to).

 ### What is the password to my management console?

+> NOTE: This section applies to legacy Sourcegraph versions.
+Sourcegraph v3.11+ uses secure SSH port forwarding in order to securely access the management console without secondary authentication or HTTPS configuration.

 -> Visit Sourcegraph's **Site admin** area (https://sourcegraph.example.com/site-admin) to retrieve your management console password (**enter any username**):